-IMPORTANT: DO NOT crank the engine continuously for more than 10 seconds at a time.
-If the engine does not start, turn the key to the OFF position and allow a 60 second cool-down period between starting attempts.
+IMPORTANT: If the engine fails to start after approximately 10 seconds of cranking, the engine should be checked before further cranking.
+Turn the key to the OFF position and allow a 60 second cool-down period between starting attempts.
 Failure to follow these guidelines can damage the starter motor and shorten battery life.
-Consult your Walker dealer or authorized engine dealer for additional help.
+Consult your Walker dealer or authorized Kohler dealer for additional help.